dattali18/IR_Assignments/Assignment.05/Information-Retrieval Bonus.md

 anti_palestine: 1255
 ```

-Meaning if we wan't each class to have the same amount of samples to train on we need to take at most `1255` samples from each class.
+Meaning if we want each class to have the same amount of samples to train on we need to take at most `1255` samples from each class.
 So we took a random sample of `1255` samples from each class.

 ```python
 pro_israel_sample = pro_israel_df.sample(n=num_samples, random_state=42)